10 Downing Street

-10 Downing Street in London, also known colloquially in the United Kingdom as Number 10, is the official residence and executive office of the first lord of the treasury, usually, by convention, the prime minister of the United Kingdom.
-Along with the adjoining Cabinet Office at 70 Whitehall, it is the headquarters of the Government of the United Kingdom.
+10 Downing Street in London is the official residence and office of the First Lord of the Treasury, an office held concurrently by the prime minister of the United Kingdom.
+Colloquially known as Number 10, the building is located in Downing Street, off Whitehall in the City of Westminster.

-Situated in Downing Street in the City of Westminster, London, Number 10 is over 300 years old and contains approximately 100 rooms.
-A private residence for the prime minister's use occupies the third floor and there is a kitchen in the basement.
-The other floors contain offices and conference, reception, sitting and dining rooms where the prime minister works, and where government ministers, national leaders and foreign dignitaries are met and hosted.
+It is over 300 years old, is a Grade I listed building, and contains approximately 100 rooms.
+A private residence for the prime minister occupies the third floor and there is a kitchen in the basement.
+The other floors contain offices and conference, reception, sitting and dining rooms where the prime minister works, and where government ministers, national leaders, and foreign dignitaries are met and hosted.
 At the rear is an interior courtyard and a terrace overlooking a 1/2 acres garden.
-Adjacent to St James's Park, Number 10 is approximately 3/4 mi from Buckingham Palace, the London residence of the British Monarch, and near the Palace of Westminster, the meeting place of both Houses of Parliament.
+Number 10 is adjacent to St James's Park, approximately 3/4 mi from Buckingham Palace, the official residence of the British monarch in London, and is near the Palace of Westminster, the meeting place of both Houses of Parliament.

 Originally three houses, Number 10 was offered to Robert Walpole by King George II in 1732.
 Walpole accepted on the condition that the gift was to the office of First Lord of the Treasury.
 The post of First Lord of the Treasury has, for much of the 18th and 19th centuries and invariably since 1905, been held by the prime minister.
 Walpole commissioned William Kent to join the three houses and it is this larger house that is known as Number 10 Downing Street.

 Despite its size and convenient location near to Parliament, few early prime ministers lived at 10 Downing Street.
 Costly to maintain, neglected, and run-down, Number 10 was scheduled to be demolished several times, but the property survived and became linked with many statesmen and events in British history.
-In 1985, Margaret Thatcher said Number 10 had become "one of the most precious jewels in the national heritage".
+In 1985 Prime Minister Margaret Thatcher said Number 10 had become "one of the most precious jewels in the national heritage".

+The Prime Minister's Office, for which the terms Downing Street and Number 10 are metonyms, lies within the 10 Downing Street building and is part of the Cabinet Office.
+It is staffed by civil servants and special advisers.

-10 Downing Street is Government property.
-Its registered legal title is held in the name of the secretary of state for levelling up, housing and communities (the secretary of state is a corporation sole).
+10 Downing Street is property of His Majesty’s Government.
+Its registered legal title is held in the name of the secretary of state for housing, communities and local government, and the secretary of state is a corporation sole.